mohimanilab/TransDiscovery/README.md

 * `product_name`: The corresponding molecule name of the product in BioTransformer result
 * `reaction_name`: The corresponding reaction name in BioTransformer result
 * `enzyme_ID`: The corresponding enzyme_ID of the enzyme in BioTransformer result

-The input parameters are:

-* `--Association_BioTransformer_merged_result`: The path to the input file contain merged Association network and BioTransformer result
-* `--Molecular_network_edge`: The path to the molecular netowrk edge info
-* `--Molecular_network_node`: The path to the molecular netowrk node info
-* `--tolerance`: The mass tolerance when matching molecular features
-* `--output_path`: The path to the output file

-The output file is a TAB-separated table with the first line being the header and every consecutive line describing a validated biotransformation.
-Compare to step1 following columns are added:
 * `molecular_path_2`: Any path composed with less than/equal to 2 edges from substrate molecular feature to product molecular feature in molecular network
 * `molecular_path_3`: Any path composed with 3 edges from substrate molecular feature to product molecular feature in molecular network
 * `molecular_path_4`: Any path composed with 4 edges from substrate molecular feature to product molecular feature in molecular network

 ## Authors
 Donghui Yan, Liu Cao, Hosein Mohimani